 If you will lose access to U-M computing services, here is information to help you transition files, messages, and other digital data that you want to keep.
 You may want to delete those things you no longer need.

 As long as you have a profile in the MCommunity Directory, your @umich.edu email address will continue to work.
 If you no longer use a U-M email service, you can have your email forwarded to another address(es).

 To learn about forwarding your U-M email to a different address, see Forwarding or Redirecting Your U-M Email Using the MCommunity Directory.

 Whether or not you have an MCommunity Directory profile depends on your relationship with the university.
-See After You Leave U-M: Your U-M Account and Computing Services for details.
+See Leaving U-M for details.

 If you are no longer affiliated with U-M, you will lose access to U-M Google Apps.
 You will receive an email notice 30 days before your access will end.
 Export, save, or forward messages, documents, and other data that you wish to keep from your U-M Google Apps account.

 If you own Google Docs that are needed for the work of the university, transfer ownership of them, and of any other such information stored in a U-M Google App, to a shared U-M account or a colleague so the information will remain accessible after you leave.
 For instructions, see Shared Accounts in U-M Box and U-M Google.

 You will lose access to U-M Box.
 Download any personal files you would like to keep or move them into a personal Box account.